jay-curtis/post-install-config/README.md

 </p>
 <p>
 The third configuration in this post-installation setup started with the development of "Teams."
 At this stage, I clicked on "Agent" > "Teams" > and then "Add New Team."
-I named the group, for the purpose of this exercise, "Online Banking" with one administrative member at this point in its construction.
+I named the group, for the purpose of this exercise, "Online Banking" with one administrative member.
 </p>
 <p>
 <img width="1099" alt="Screenshot 2025-03-29 at 4 14 11 PM" src="https://github.com/user-attachments/assets/13add156-b2fe-46e0-96cf-e68d067e6dc5" />